-We, the people infected with drug-resistant TB (DR-TB), live in every part of the world.
+We, the people infected with drug-resistant tuberculosis (DR-TB), live in every part of the world.

 Most of us were exposed and became infected with DR-TB because of the poor conditions in which we live.
 Undiagnosed, this disease spreads among us.
 Untreated, this disease kills.
-But in the countries in which we live, fast and accurate diagnosis is rarely available, and only about one in five of us actually get effective DR-TB treatment.
+But in the countries in which we live, fast and accurate diagnosis is rarely available and only about one in five of us actually receive effective DR-TB treatment.

 We, the medical staff who provide medical care for people with DR-TB, find it unacceptable that the only treatment options that we can offer people cause so much suffering, especially when the chance of cure is so low.
 We have no choice but to juggle combinations of largely ineffective and toxic drugs, while doing our best to manage the debilitating side effects and provide as much support and counselling as possible with limited resources.

 As the epidemic continues to spread, DR-TB becomes increasingly hard to tackle.
 The treatment is too long, too toxic and too costly – the drugs alone cost at least $4,000 just to treat one person.
 We want to save many more lives, but we desperately need shorter, safer and more effective treatment to do so.

 We, the undersigned people with DR-TB and those involved in their care, here raise the alarm about the devastating toll this disease is taking on us, our families and communities across the globe and therefore make the following three demands: